Jacobly0506/Hojoon_CryptoML_Portfolio/README.md

 # CryptoTradingProject

-A hybrid cryptocurrency trading system that uses **real-time market data**, **machine learning models**, and **technical indicators** to make trading decisions.
+A hybrid cryptocurrency trading system leveraging **real-time market data**, **advanced machine learning**, and **technical indicators** to make data-driven trading decisions.
-Originally implemented with JavaScript (TensorFlow.js), the project was **entirely migrated to Python** for better performance, flexibility, and maintainability.
+Originally built with JavaScript (TensorFlow.js), the project was fully migrated to Python for improved performance, extensibility, and reliability.

 ---